davidpet/snippets/cpp/Language-Specific Features/007 - Preprocessor Directives and Macros - explanation.md

 # Preprocessor Directives and Macros

-In the above code, we have demonstrated the use of preprocessor directives and macros in C++.
+In the code, we have demonstrated the use of preprocessor directives and macros in C++.
 We have defined a constant PI and a macro AREA using the #define directive.
 We then used these in our main function to calculate the area of a circle.

 We also demonstrated the use of conditional compilation with the #ifdef and #ifndef directives.
 These directives allow us to include or exclude parts of the code based on whether a certain condition is met.
 In our case, we printed a message based on whether PI is defined or not.